 It would also be wise if you would finish negotiating for your new car purchase with the dealer first before getting into the negotiation table for your trade-in.
 This way, your trade-in would not in any way affect the negotiated price for the new car you will purchase.
-Otherwise, the dealers has more flexibility to raise the price of the new car accordingly and gives them a chance to gain the upper hand.
+Otherwise, the dealer has more flexibility to raise the price of the new car accordingly and it gives them a chance to gain the upper hand.

 4. Find other dealership when you don’t agree with trade-in terms.

 The cardinal rule when trading in is that you must not agree to any offer if you think it undervalues your old vehicle.
 There are many other dealerships out there that are accepting trade-ins.
 It would help if you could get in touch with as many as you can so you can determine which one can lodge the best offer for your car.

 “There are many other dealerships out there that are accepting trade-ins.”

 Your aim should always be to sell your old car at a good value.
 Stick to that no matter what.
 Good luck!